Rakhyvel/Orng_old/documentation.md

 x::Int = 4
 y::Real = 4.5 + 4 -- This will be collapsed to be the compile-time constant value
 ```
 Functions that return a compile-time constant must have all compile-time constant parameters.
-Whenever they are called, their result is evaluated at compile-time. fdf
+Whenever they are called, their result is evaluated at compile-time.
 ```
+TODO
 ```
 ### Addresses
 Address types represent the address of data in the computer's main memory.
 They are constructed using the prefix `&` token.